“Whatever the cost of our libraries, the price is cheap compared to that of an ignorant nation.”―Walter Cronkite

 Links to where you can take action for the libraries in your state, as well as to take action on federal legislation affecting libraries, and more.

-Links to each ALA Chapter can be found on the State and Regional Chapters directory.
+Links to each ALA Chapter can be found on the ALA Chapters Directory.
 Visit your state's website for information on libraries in your state and legislation affecting them.
 (See also Library Advocacy below.)

 The Chapter Relations Office